terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 }
 ```

 This method simply sends the username and password to Okta for authentication.
-In th first line, make sure the property `OktaDomain` is set to the value in your dashboard
+In the first line, make sure the property `OktaDomain` is set to the value in your dashboard
 when logged in to the okta web site.

- o actually test
-this, you must add a user.
+To actually test this, you must add a user.
 Select **Users** > **People** from the Okta web dashboard and then
 **Add Person**.
 Okta also provides a separate sign up page for you.
 It has the URL
 `yourOktaDomain/signin/register`.
 In the app, the sign up button will open a browser with
 this URL.
 Add the method below: